shuban-789/bjorn/README.md

 If you know how to implement anything under TODO or would like to add a feature to TODO to implement, create a PR or contact `@shubuntu` on discord to be added to this repo

 **❓ About FIRST Tech Challenge (FTC)**

+In FIRST® Tech Challenge, students work together with their mentors to design and build dynamic robots to compete in an exciting game released every September.
+On and off the field, students develop STEM skills, engage in community outreach, practice engineering innovation, and build confidence to help them succeed.